-'We combine technology with social interest'
+‘We make a combination of technology with social interest’

-"Sick!
-Impressive. wow! really?
-Is that possible with a 3D printer?''
+,’Sick!
+Impressive!
+Wow!
+Really?
+Is that possible with a 3D printer?’'
 Just a few reactions from students of study association Atlantis† On Tuesday 25 February they experienced a high-tech safari at our companies.

 Impression